lastland/ClairvoyanceMonad/README.markdown

 opam install coq-equations
 ```

-If you are accessing the artifact via the VM image we provided, you should have
+If you are accessing the artifact via the VM image we provide, you should have
 all the dependencies installed already.

 ### Proof check